-Cover the pot of pork belly and place it on the stove over high heat and bring to a boil.
-Allow the pork belly to boil for 5 minutes.
+Cover the pot of pork belly and place it on the stove over high heat, bringing it to a boil.
+After reaching full boil, remove cover and boil for 5 minutes.

 While the pork is coming to a boil, assemble your ingredients.
 Combine them and mix thoroughly.

 (I always use the Assi Brand gochujang and gochugaru…you should be able to find them at your local Asian market.)

-After pork is cool enough to handle, you are going to slice it vertically into 1/4 inch pieces, from the fat side down to the meaty side.
+After the pork is cool enough to handle, you are going to slice it vertically into 1/4 inch pieces, from the fat side down to the meaty side.

 If you still see pink in the center, that is fine!
 We are going to cook it again.